 Amazing world-class beaches on the Isle of Harris

 Tarbert is the main town of this part of the Outer Hebrides.
-It has a few small shops, bank and ferry terminal for ferries to and from Uig on the Isle of Skye and Lochmaddy on North Uist.
+It has a newly opened distillery, a few small shops, bank and ferry terminal for ferries to and from Uig on the Isle of Skye and Lochmaddy on North Uist.
 We offer two hotels in Tarbert, as well as other bed and breakfast accommodation around Harris and the the adjoining Isle of Scalpay.

 Harris Tweed is still woven by crofters here on the Isle of Harris (as well as in Lewis), on traditional foot driven pedal looms and weaving demonstrations are available.
 In Tarbert, there’s a large Harris Tweed shop with plenty to interest those taking holidays in the Isle of Harris.
-A little way south is one of our special favourites, the Harris Tweed Company Grosebay (previously known as Isle of Harris Knitwear Company, where you’ll find designer Harris Tweed products.
+A little way south is one of our special favourites, the Harris Tweed Company Grosebay (previously known as Isle of Harris Knitwear Company), where you’ll find designer Harris Tweed products.
 Many of them are so individual that they can tell you the weaver.

 Isle of Harris – a circular tour

 You can drive round south Harris’s circular road in around three hours, but it’s sure to take you longer, as you won’t resist frequent stops to take in the stunning land and seascapes.